-4.6.2.1 Provide advice on any personal precautions, protective equipment and emergency procedures related to accidental spills and release of the substance or mixture.
+4.6.2.1 Provide advice on any personal precautions, such as removal of ignition sources, provision for sufficient ventilation,..., protective equipment and emergency procedures such as the necessity to evacuate the danger area, to consult an expert,... related to accidental spills and release of the substance or mixture.

-Personal Protective Equipment

-If Personal Protective Equipment (PPE) is required for containment/clean up - refer readers to section 8 of the SDS.
+Personal Protective Equipment If Personal Protective Equipment (PPE) is required for containment/clean up - refer readers to section 8 of the SDS.